When love beckons to you, follow him,

 So sexual faithfulness is more important than love?
 All that love invested in your spouse goes ‘pop’ and disappears in an instant, just like that?
-A single false step must invite catastrophe?
+A single false step invites catastrophe?
 That’s a pretty harsh view of things.

 Must adultery always lead to divorce?
 Kipnis asks.
 Let’s admit that the charge is grave, on two counts: the act itself, and the lying to cover it up.
 But what is the appropriate punishment for momentary human weakness coupled with a lie?
 How severe is cheating really?
 As bad as concealing a past rape or murder?
 Or bigamy?
 Or wife beating?
 Or truly corrosive events on the family like gambling or drug addiction?
 And do all these other crimes necessarily result in immediate divorce?
 On the contrary, people work on them with infinite patience in the hope that things will get better.

 Adultery, according to Kipnis, is a legitimate form of protest at the police state-like surveillance built into marriage.
-Always having to work so hard at a relationship. always having to be so nice, becomes an intolerable burden after a while.
+Always having to work so hard at a relationship, always having to be so nice, becomes an intolerable burden.
 If intimacy starts off fun but soon becomes exhausting, that’s because it’s a form of labor, what Kipnis calls “intimacy labor.”